Hung Jury (album)

-Hung Jury is the second and final studio album by American singer Michel'le.
+Hung Jury is the second studio album by American singer Michel'le.
 It was her first album in nearly nine years at the time of its release and her most recent studio album to date.
 The album was released on August 24, 1998, by Death Row Records and Priority Records and was produced by Michel'le and Suge Knight.
 Two singles that were released were "Hang Tyme" and "Can I Get a Witness?".